-Our Board believes that strong, independent board leadership is a critical aspect of effective corporate governance, and established the position of Lead Director.
-The Lead Director is an independent director (Lead Independent Director) selected by the other independent directors.
+Our Board believes that strong, independent board leadership is a critical aspect of effective corporate governance, and established the position of Lead Independent Director.
+The Lead Independent Director is an independent director (Lead Independent Director) selected by the other independent directors.
 Mr. Scheid has served as the Lead Independent Director since the position was established in May 2012.

-Our Board also believes that communication with stockholders and openness to investor feedback are crucial to the long-term success of the company.
+Our Board also believes that communication with stockholders and openness to investor feedback are crucial to the long-term success of the Company.
 We have an active investor relations program and our management regularly meets with investors, prospective investors and investment analysts to discuss our business and strategy.
+See "Item 1 - Election of Directors - Corporate Governance and Board Matters - Stockholder Engagement" on page 29.

-Stockholders may communicate with the members of the Board, the Lead Director or the non-management members of the Board as a group, by sending a written communication to NMI Holdings, Inc., Attention: Corporate Secretary, 2100 Powell Street, 12th Floor, Emeryville, CA 94608.
+Stockholders may communicate with the members of the Board, the Lead Independent Director or the non-management members of the Board as a group, by sending a written communication to the following:

+NMI Holdings, Inc., Attention: Corporate Secretary, 2100 Powell Street, 12th Floor, Emeryville, CA 94608.